maxckelly/coderAcademyWorkBook/README.md

 ### Q5: Provide an overview and description of a standard software testing process 100 - 200w

 - While many organisations have slightly different standards to improve the quality of their software below is some general standards you can take to ensure the quality of your product is kept at a standard.
-A standard software testing process is ISO/IEC 9126
+There are a number of software testing programs such as IEEE 1059 - Which is testing and guiding of verification and validation of the software users.
+IEEE 730 is the standard to deal with the products quality and assurance and ensure that the product is up to a standard which the user can operate without any session ending bugs/issues.
+Finally the IEEE 12207 is the standard that guides in proper life cycle processes of both data and software.

 ### Q6: Discuss and analyse requirements related to information system security 100 - 200w
 - Information system security (INFOSEC) refers to the process of keeping information confidential, available and assuring its integrity.
 As well as this it also refers to and has relation to access controls and preventing unauthorized personnel from entering the system.
 Protecting all information and whatever state it is in e.g. an email or storage area, finally the detection and documentation of breaches in the system.
 The basic requirements for INFOSEC is: